djalbat/reaction-with-style/README.md

   }
 }
 ```
-Unfortunately you cannot quite have your cake and eat it, meaning that you cannot now use the `NavigationButton` component without its own style style, so to speak, because it's `render()` method now expects it.
-However, if you export it wrapped in the `withStyle()` higher order component, as shown, this can never occur.
+Unfortunately you cannot quite have your cake and eat it, meaning that you cannot now use the `NavigationButton` component without its own style, so to speak, because it's `render()` method now expects it.
+However, if you export it wrapped in a `withStyle()` call, as shown, this can never occur.

 ## Placeholder class names

 Class names are randomly generated hashes of around eight characters, and as such are far from ideal when debugging.
-It is best to add your own placeholder class names.
-For example:
+It is best to add your own placeholder class names, therefore.
+For functional components the following pattern is recommended:

 ```
 const MainHeader = (props) => {